 “We are all Miya”, “If you see Miya on the road, kill her.”
 It’s hard to prove whether the account was shared but a clear piece of evidence is Miya’s podcast appearance on Ket Patrol is clearly a different person from the appearance on Version::4 even past the voice changer on the latter.
 Now that I’ve done other podcasts as Charlotte Fang (e.g. on Contain), you can recognize that’s me on the latter.

 Its recency also made it easier to dig up documentation.
-The older events that took place on Twitter are almost entirely spread across suspended/deleted accounts.
+The older trolling campaigns that took place on Twitter are almost entirely spread across suspended/deleted accounts, and none else besides “egirl juror” reached the level of media attention.

 Not to mention, those who got the joke usually had fun joining in on it.